• remarkable muscle development and leanness

 Texel sheep breeds (known as Tekselar, Teksels improvement in Texel, ...)

 Texel breed today is the white color without wool on the head and legs.
-Breed is characterized by distinctive short, broad face with a black nose and a wide set of short ears with almost horizontal posture.
+The breed is characterized by a distinctive short, broad face with a black nose and a wide set of short ears with almost horizontal posture.
 These sheep have black hooves.
 Wool is a middle class without black fibers.
-Adult animals given 3.5 - 5.5 kg of fleece.
-Texel has become dominant and major breed in Europe.
-Today there is almost equal share of the Suffolk market in the UK.
-Race also gaining in popularity in Australia and New Zealand, because their production systems started to prefer lamb meat over wool.
+Adult animals give 3.5 - 5.5 kg of fleece.
+Texel has become a dominant and major breed in Europe.
+Today there is an almost equal share of the Suffolk market in the UK.
+The race also gaining in popularity in Australia and New Zealand, because their production systems started to prefer lamb meat over wool.

-Texel sheep does not require a special diet to raise twins - it works well in scarce vegetation on mountainous region.
-Ideal is for crossing with domestic sheep, when its increase conversion capability of forage to their offsprings, which is necessary for the efficient production of lamb based on grass feed.
+Texel sheep do not require a special diet to raise twins - it works well in scarce vegetation in the mountainous region.
+The ideal is for crossing with domestic sheep when it increases conversion capability of forage to their offsprings, which is necessary for the efficient production of lamb based on grass feed.

-Manufacturers who use Texel rams quickly achieve their set goals: lambs grow quickly and yield the high meat percentage at slaughter, lambs with very low fat deposits, even when they slaughered with higher weight.
+Manufacturers who use Texel rams quickly achieve their set goals: lambs grow quickly and yield a high meat percentage at slaughter, lambs with very low fat deposits, even when they slaughtered with higher weight.

 There are many different types of Texel variants across Europe and other continents - Dutch, English and French type.
-Each type has been developed to survive in their environment.
-British Texel is a medium-sized sheep with long rectangular body, well proportioned to the level of the back, medium bone structure.
-Texel has a pronounced muscle development and long loin with unique little fat that is derived from the original tex.
+Each type has been developed to survive in its environment.
+British Texel is a medium-sized sheep with a long rectangular body, well proportioned to the level of the back, medium bone structure.
+Texel has a pronounced muscle development and long loin with unique little fat that is derived from the original texel.
 England Texel sheep tend to be higher, while Dutch Texel has very short legs and heavy muscles.
-Some British and Australian native meat breeds of sheep were insertedtroduced Texel to increase muscularity with less fat.
+Some British and Australian native meat breeds of sheep were introduced Texel to increase muscularity with less fat.
 All Texel sheep have one thing in common:

 The extraordinary muscle development and almost absence of fat !!!